Thinking about purchasing a Kiwibraai? Then contact us now and get your order in so you can start creating the magic.....

 Kiwibraais are manufactured in South African and are supplied nationwide out of Christchurch.
 While we prefer to maintain reasonable stock levels, sometimes it's just not possible so if you are considering purchasing a Kiwibraai at some stage in the future e.g. maybe for a new house build and/ or landscape project that is taking place, we recommend contacting us early to ensure we can supply within your time frame.

-Pricing (incl GST)
+Pricing (incl GST) on current stock

 If you are interest in purchasing any of your products, please